 – Vanessa Grondin

-Vines is inviting artists of all disciplines interested in creating outdoor site-specific works at Trout Lake and other local parks in greater Vancouver to apply.
+Vines is inviting artists of all disciplines interested in creating outdoor site-specific works at Trout Lake and other local parks to apply.
 Performers and visual artists will be given the opportunity to select a specific “earth-stage”.
 Collaboration is encouraged; applicants can choose to submit new material, as well as pre-existing works that they wish to present within the framework of Vines.
 Interactive art that allows audience participation is also recommended to connect the art with the community.
 We love experimental work and both durational and shorter pieces are accepted.
 In other words—we are very open!
-The only stipulation is the theme of work should be connected to the earth, community and systemic change.
+The only stipulation is the theme of work should be connected to the earth, community and/or systemic change.
+We value the intersectionality of social issues with environmental issues, as humans are a part of, not separate from nature, we invite you to explore what that means to your body.

 DATES OF FESTIVAL: